-The following table provides information regarding the compensation earned during the fiscal year ended December 31, 2006 by our chief executive officers, our chief financial officer and our three other most highly compensated executive officers who were employed by us as of December 31, 2006.
-We refer to our chief executive officers, chief financial officer and these other executive officers as our "named executive officers" elsewhere in this document.
+The following table provides information regarding the compensation earned during the fiscal year ended December 31, 2007 by our chief executive officer, our chief financial officer, our two other most highly compensated executive officers who were employed by us as of December 31, 2007 and our two other most highly compensated executives who were employed by us during the year ended December 31, 2007.
+We refer to our chief executive officer, chief financial officer and these other executive officers as our "named executive officers" elsewhere in this document.